Health officials are sounding the alarm on a prescription drug after a wave of overdoses. And it's not even an opioid.

 “This means that when the drugs interact in the human body, they each increase the effects caused by the other drug,” the informational website Addict Help reported.
 “For alcohol, this means that the alcoholic high is stronger and kicks in with less alcohol.
 It also means, for both drugs, that unfortunate side effects common with these drugs are equally heightened.”

 So is the danger.
-A Canadian study published last year, which tracked patients in Ontario between August 1997 and December 2013 who had been prescribed both opioids and gabapentin for pain, found a “substantial increase in the risk of opioid-related death.”
+A Canadian study published last year, which tracked patients in Ontario from August 1997 to December 2013 who had been prescribed both opioids and gabapentin for pain, found a “substantial increase in the risk of opioid-related death.”

 “Clinicians should consider carefully whether to continue prescribing this combination of products and, when the combination is deemed necessary, should closely monitor their patients and adjust opioid dose accordingly,” the researchers concluded.